jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 # HOWTO 01
 ## Step 3 - Link the points together

 We have a loop that generates each point of the map, one at a time, but each one is immediatly replaced by the next one during the next iteration.
-So we need to save temporarily the preceding point in order to link them together.
+So we need to save temporarily the preceding point in order to link it with the current one.
 We will get, as a first step, a simple doubly linked list that will represent a single row of the 2D matrix.

 Declare a second pointer to struct called *prev_left that will represent the point we have set during the previous iteration: